cloudmelon/k8secosys/01 - Helm.md

 After entering this command, the output of the command will show how it deploy in Kubernetes :

 Usually in **default** namespace, related resource including : Secret / ConfigMap / PVC / Service / Deployment / StatefulSet ( MariaDB )

+If you need to search for a Chart, you can use :

+     helm search chartname

 Check the depedencies by using the following :